arlyon/veining/README.md

 ## Mod Packs

 Feel free to use this in any mod-pack you please.
 I would appreciate a small mention back to this page but it's not necessary.
 Lastly, it would be cool if you send me a link to your pack so I can check it out!

-## Developing

-### Update Checklist

-- bump version number in `Veining.class` and in `mcmod.info`
-- bump version number in `build.properties`
-- add changes to changelog
-- build and test game
-- commit and add tag
-- push to curseforge